What Color to Paint A Small Bathroom

 Pastels

-Pastels are a very popular choice for small bathrooms.
-These light-hearted hues make bathroom environments pleasant and cheerful.
-Soft yellow, baby blue and mint green are all good choices for bathroom walls.
+Pastels are a popular choice for small bathrooms, adding lightness and cheerfulness to the space.
+Soft yellow, baby blue, and mint green are all great options for bathroom walls.

 Accents